ekataglobal/solrcloud_manager/README.md

     <IP address>:<port>_solr

-Solr always uses the IP address in a node specification, but this tool will do hostname translation if possible.
+Solr always uses the IP address in a node specification, but this tool will do hostname translation if possible, and will select nodes from incomplete specifications if a distinct identifier can be found.

 Cluster commands:
 -----------------

 A lot of the work in large Solrcloud cluster management isn't so much figuring out the right API command, as figuring out the correct **set** of API commands.
-The following common cluster operations are provided:
+See the help output for a complete list, but the following common cluster operations are supported:

 **fill**:
 Adds replicas to nodes not currently/fully participating in a given collection, starting with the slices with the